 Blair, who has used chemotherapy to treat her symptoms, is a lovely example of someone who embraces the reality of life with a health challenge.
 She’s open and candid about her journey with MS, as well as her need for additional support and tools throughout it.

-Blair has been using her cane proudly in on magazine covers, on red carpets, and in her most recent interview with Kotb and Bush.
+Since opening up about her diagnosis, she has been using her cane proudly in on magazine covers, on red carpets, and during talk show interviews.

 People facing a health issue like MS or like cancer may require support tools, like a cane, or a wig to cope with hair loss from cancer treatments.
 There’s nothing shameful about needed support through a health battle, or otherwise.

 Speak with your doctor or an oncological social worker about tools that may be available to you to help make your journey easier.

 You’re not alone in your battle, and there’s likely a way to mitigate some of the experiences and make them less difficult, even communicating with others and hearing inspirational stories like Blair’s can help.

 Overcoming adversity can seem daunting.
 Many people think reciting upbeat mottos or pretending to be cheerful will help, but these solutions can make someone feel even more dejected than before.
 Instead, pay attention to the following steps to make meaningful change.